Great skua: Breeding

 The great skua breeds in Iceland, Norway, the Faroe Islands, and on Scottish islands, with some individuals breeding on mainland Scotland and in the northwest of Ireland.
-They breed on coastal moorland and rocky islands, usually laying two spotted olive-brown eggs in grass-lined nests.
-Like other skuas, they will fly at the head of a human or other intruder approaching their nest.
+It breeds on coastal moorland and rocky islands, usually laying two spotted olive-brown eggs in grass-lined nests.
+Like other skuas, it will fly at the head of a human or other intruder approaching its nest.
 Although it cannot inflict serious damage, such an experience with a bird of this size is frightening.
-They are a migrant species, wintering at sea in the Atlantic Ocean and regularly reaching North American waters.
-They are vagrant to Mediterranean countries (e.g. Turkey).
+It is a migrant species, wintering at sea in the Atlantic Ocean and regularly reaching North American waters.
+It is vagrant to Mediterranean countries (e.g. Turkey).

 Diet

-They eat mainly fish, birds, eggs, carrion, offal, rodents, rabbits, and occasionally berries.
-They have been known to prey on lambs, and even pony foals.
-Probably their most prolific food source is by-catch abandoned by fishing vessels.
+It eats mainly fish, birds, eggs, carrion, offal, rodents, rabbits, and occasionally berries.
+It has been known to prey on lambs, and even pony foals.
+Probably its most prolific food source is by-catch abandoned by fishing vessels.

-They will often obtain fish by robbing gulls, terns and even northern gannets of their catches.
-They will also directly attack and kill other seabirds, up to the size of herring gulls.
+It will often obtain fish by robbing gulls, terns and even northern gannets of their catches.
+It will also directly attack and kill other seabirds, up to the size of herring gulls.
 Like most other skua species, it continues this piratical behaviour throughout the year, showing less agility and more brute force than the smaller skuas when it harasses its victims.
 A common technique is to fly up to a gannet in mid-air and grab it by the wing, so that it stalls and falls into the sea, where the great skua then physically attacks it until it surrenders its catch.
 Due to its size, aggressive nature and fierce defence of its nest, the great skua has little to fear from other predators.
-While fledglings can fall prey to rats, cats or the Arctic fox, healthy adults are threatened only by greater raptors such as the golden eagle, the white-tailed eagle, and more rarely, by the orca.
+While fledglings can fall prey to rats, cats or the Arctic fox, healthy adults are threatened only by greater raptors such as the golden eagle, the white-tailed eagle, and more rarely, at sea by the orca.

 Predation account

-An aerial apex predator, the great skua is an aggressive pirate of the seas, deliberately harassing birds as large as gannets to steal a free meal.
+An aerial apex predator, the great skua is also an aggressive kleptoparasite, deliberately harassing birds as large as gannets to steal a free meal.
 It also readily kills and eats smaller birds such as puffins.
-Great skuas show little to no fear of humans – anybody getting close to the nest will be repeatedly dive-bombed by the angry adults.
+Great skuas show little to no fear of humans – anybody getting close to the nest will be repeatedly dive-bombed by the territorial adults.

 Unusual behaviour by St Kilda's skuas was recorded in 2007 during research into recent falls in the Leach's storm petrel population.
 Using night vision gear, ecologists observed the skuas preying on the petrels at night, a remarkable strategy for a seabird.